 What Happened?

-The FDA reported that the recall was triggered by a routine inspection of the manufacturing facility in India.
-Investigators discovered that the supplier of the raw ingredient “Hing” (Ferula Asafoedita) used flour to dry the spice gum, a traditional method to prevent caking.
-However, this flour contained wheat, which was not transferred to the finished product label.
+The FDA reports that a routine inspection of the manufacturing facility in India triggers the recall.
+Meanwhile, investigators discover that the supplier of the raw ingredient “Hing” (Ferula asafoetida) uses flour to dry the spice gum.
+This traditional method prevents caking.
+However, the flour contains wheat, and the finished product label does not declare it.

-In its announcement, HerbsForever LLC noted that the recall is limited in scope, affecting approximately 45 units of the powder and capsule products.
-Despite the low quantity, the nationwide mail-order distribution makes it critical for online customers to check their recent deliveries.
+In response, HerbsForever LLC states that the recall affects a limited number of products.
+Specifically, the recall covers approximately 45 units of the powder and capsule products.
+Although the quantity is low, the company distributes the products nationwide through mail order.
+Therefore, the company urges online customers to check their recent deliveries.

 Affected Products